Smith's Reef, Providenciales.

 The red lionfish (Pterois volitans) can be found in the Turks and Caicos.
 This invasive and predatory species from the Indo-Pacific is now common throughout the warmer Atlantic and Caribbean.

-Lionfish have venomous spines which are able to give very painful stings, which in worst-case scenarios can cause temporary seizures or paralysis.
+Lionfish have venomous spines that are able to give very painful stings, which in worst-case scenarios can cause temporary seizures or paralysis.
 They are very unaggressive and tend to stay close to the reef, yet are easier to approach than other fish.
-We advise keeping a safe distance from these fish.
+Keep a safe distance from this fish.

-In the rare cases of a sting, nearly all situations were swimmers or snorkelers who inadvertently contacted the lionfish, and were not aggressively attacked.
-If you see a lionfish, be sure to give it a few feet to be safe.
-Other animals and corals can also sting, so be sure not to touch or stand on the reef!
+In the rare cases of a sting, nearly all situations were swimmers or snorkelers who inadvertently touched the lionfish and were not aggressively attacked.
+If you see a lionfish, keep a distance of several feet or a meter away to be safe.
+Other animals and corals can also sting, so be sure not to touch or stand on the reef.

-Lionfish are also quite damaging to the reef environment as they consume incredible amounts of the smaller reef fish and have no known natural predators in the Atlantic and Caribbean regions.
+Lionfish are very damaging to the reef environment, as they consume incredible amounts of the smaller reef fish and have no known natural predators in the Atlantic and Caribbean regions.
 Regional efforts are being made to remove lionfish, largely by promoting the consumption of the fish.
 Mature adults reach a length of about 14 inches (35 cm).

 Sharks